Harbour Lights (song)

 "Harbor Lights", is a popular song by Northern Irish songwriter Jimmy Kennedy with music by Hugh Williams (the pseudonym of exiled Austrian composer Will Grosz).
 The song was originally recorded by Roy Fox & his Orchestra with vocal by Barry Gray in London on 29 January 1937.
 Another famous early version was recorded by American singer Frances Langford in Los Angeles on 14 September 1937 and was published again in 1950.

+The highest charting version of the song was by Sammy Kaye and His Orchestra which reached number one on Billboard in 1950.

 The melody of the song is done in a Hawaiian style, 18 years before this island became a state.
 Several versions featured a ukulele and a steel guitar.

 Lyrics

 Kennedy's lyrics describe the sight of harbour lights in the darkness, which signal that the ship carrying the singer's sweetheart is sailing away.
 The lonely singer hopes that the lights will someday signal the sweetheart's return.

 Apparently the lyricist Jimmy Kennedy was driving from London (UK) down to Southampton on the South coast along the A3 road which led south to Portsmouth.
 As he neared the coast a fog descended and he was confused about the direction.
 He saw some lights on a pub and decided to stop.
 The pub was called The Harbour Lights.
 Some time later he wrote the lyric and music was added.
 The song Harbour Lights was recorded by the Platters and many others.
-A blue plaque is today fixed to the wall of the pub.